-BSc Agriculture is an interdisciplinary course comprising of various subjects.
-Students can learn about a diverse assortment of fields related to agriculture and allied science.
+BSc Agriculture is an interdisciplinary course running for a period of 3-4 years and consists of various subjects through which students learn about a diverse assortment of fields related to agriculture and allied science.
 The program also includes practical experiences and internship programs.
-The curriculum consists of the following specialisations:
+Here are the major subject in BSc Agriculture.

 BSc Agriculture Subjects Semester Wise

 There are a vast number of subjects in BSc Agriculture and here we have listed subjects classified by semesters to give you a clearer view and understanding of the course.

 In the first semester, students learn about the basics of agricultural science and its concepts and the following topics: